patrickt/recschemes/src/Part6.md

-In these entries I've tried to emphasize how useful recursion schemes are in a real-world context.
-The subject under discussion today—Uustalu, Tarmo, and Vene's [Recursion Schemes from Comonads][rsfc]—is, I have to admit, not flush with potential real-world applications.
-However, it is very beautiful, and beauty is a worthy goal in itself.

-Let's take a look at the various folds we've described thus far.
+Let's take a look at the folds we've described thus far, in order of

 ``` haskell
 cata  :: (f a -> a)            -> Fix f -> a